Kumargaurav126/Backend-Intern_Assessment_Kumar_Gaurav_December-2025/README.md

 ### 2. Backend Setup
+i.
 Navigate to the backend directory and install dependencies:

 `cd backend`

 `npm install`

+ii.
 Create a .env file in the backend root and configure the following:
 **Code snippet**

 * PORT=5000
 * MONGO_URI=your_mongodb_connection_string
 * JWT_SECRET=your_secure_jwt_secret
 * NODE_ENV=development

-* Start the backend server:
+iii.
+Start the backend server:

 `npm start`

 The server will run on http://localhost:5000

 ### 3. Frontend Setup
+i.
 Open a new terminal, navigate to the frontend directory, and install dependencies:

 `cd ../frontend`

 `npm install`

+ii.
 Start the React application:

 `npm start`